programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 This would return all of the people in the dataset who were pupils of pupils of Liszt.
 Let's not get too excited: this query won't give us every pupil of every pupil of Liszt that *ever lived* because that information probably doesn't exist and doesn't exist within any existing set of triples.
 Dealing with real-world data shows up all kind of omissions and inconsistencies, which we'll see when we look at the biggest LOD set, [DBpedia](https://en.wikipedia.org/wiki/Data_structure), in the final section.

 If you have used [relational databases](https://en.wikipedia.org/wiki/Relational_database) you might be thinking that they can perform the same function.
-In our Liszt case, the information about pianists described above is in a database [table](https://en.wikipedia.org/wiki/Table_(database)) called something like 'Pupils'.
+In our Liszt case, the information about pianists described above might be organised in a database [table](https://en.wikipedia.org/wiki/Table_(database)) called something like 'Pupils'.

 |pupilID|teacherID|
 |------|---------|